elliotpeele/pyramid_oauth2_provider/README.md

 Let's start by laying out a few ground rules when it comes to oauth2:

 1. All requests *must* be made via HTTPS.
-2. All data is transfered in headers and the body of messages rather than through url parameters.
+2. All data is transferred in headers and the body of messages rather than through url parameters.

-The token endpoint is provided as a way to obtain and rewnew `access_tokens`.
+The token endpoint is provided as a way to obtain and renew `access_tokens`.

 #### Example initial token request: